jarviscanada/jarvis_data_eng_KamakshiMansukhani/linux_sql/README.md

 Once the scripts were developed, I conducted thorough testing to ensure they functioned correctly.
 This included verifying that the host_info.sh script accurately collected hardware information and that the host_usage.sh script correctly logged resource usage data at the specified intervals.
 After confirming the scripts' functionality, I configured crontab to schedule the host_usage.sh script to run every minute, ensuring continuous monitoring.
 Finally, with a fully functional and tested application, I deployed the system into the production environment.
 This structured approach following the SDLC model ensured a reliable and efficient development process, resulting in an effective Linux Cluster Monitoring Agent.

 # Architecture
 The architecture consists of three Linux hosts, each running a monitoring agent that collects data and sends it to a central PostgreSQL database hosted in a Docker container.
-Below is a diagram representing this setup:

 # Scripts
 - psql_docker.sh